orchest/orchest/docs/source/development/implementation_details.md

 These implementation details are great to consult when working on the product as they describe in detail how features work.

+## Orchest Controller

+Let's quickly go through how the Orchest Controller "reacts" on the state of the Kubernetes cluster.

+In `controller.go` a number of _Informers_ are set up.
+These _Informers_ (not written by us) store the applicable (depending on how you configure the informat) content from the k8s api in memory (functioning as cache).
+This in-memory store is kept in sync with the state of the cluster using a `watch` command.
+To minimize the load on the k8s api an `informerFactory` is used (again not implemented by us).

+Next, we add _event handlers_ on the informers to watch for particular events, e.g. the creation of a Pod.
+Whenever an event handler is triggered the respective event handler enqueues the task.
+This is where the `orchest-controller` comes in.
+The Orchest Controller consumes tasks from the respective queues and handles it accordingly.
+An important note to make is that the Orchest Controller will always make a deepcopy of objects as to not change the objects in the informer's cache.

+Note, that there is one go routine per queue as to not concurrently work on tasks from the same queue.

 ## Telemetry Events

 The Orchest shared library provides a module